Or: Who Can Help?

 - Association of Leaders in Volunteer Engagement (AL!VE)

-- SWIDOVS is a nonprofit organization where volunteer management professionals in Southwest Idaho work together to become great leaders and effective employees.
+- Nonprofit organization where volunteer management professionals in Idaho work together to become great leaders and effective employees.

 For more information about volunteer management, contact: